ElektorLabs/180662-mini-NTP-ESP32/README.md

 # 180662 mini NTP with ESP32

+License: GPLv3
+######

+    Firmware for Elektorproject 180662 is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with Firmware for Elektorproject 180662.
+If not, see <https://www.gnu.org/licenses/>.

+#

 Code for the GPS based NTP with ESP32.
 This software uses a Wemos LoLin ESP32 OLED as base.
 The OLED used is a SSD1307 based one attached to the i²C Bus.
 This board can be purchased at ( https://www.elektor.com/wemos-lolin-esp32-oled-module-with-wifi ).
 As GPS receiver this one is used in the build ( https://www.elektor.com/open-smart-gps-serial-gps-module-for-arduino-apm2-5-flight-control )